Coffee Creek Correctional Facility: History

+Sexual abuse of inmates by corrections officer

+In May 2023, a former corrections officer Levi David Gray took a then 19 year old female victim to her cell and sexually abused her where there was no camera.
+Gray was sentenced to 20 months in prison on convictions of two counts of "custodial sexual misconduct in the first degree."
+This corrections officer faces various other allegations and civil lawsuits for alleged sexual abuse of inmates that occurred between 2017 and 2023.

 Facilities

 Built at a cost of $110 million, the 1,684-bed prison sits on 108 acre and contains 425000 sqft.
 Coffee Creek's prisoner intake facility process approximately 450 inmates per month.
 Incoming prisoners are screened and ranked based on factors such as behavior, age, health, criminal history, and psychological health while housed in the 432-bed intake center.

 Despite being a women's prison, the complex houses prisoners of both sexes.
 Coffee Creek is Oregon's only women's prison, and was originally built with 820 beds for female inmates.
 The intake process takes 30 days before male prisoners are assigned to other prisons in the state's system.
 Coffee Creek contains both minimum security and medium security units.
-Other units are used for intensive management, drug and alcohol rehab, psychiatric treatment, medical treatment, and disciplinary segregation.
+Other units are used for intensive management, drug and alcohol rehabilitation, psychiatric treatment, medical treatment, and disciplinary segregation (solitary confinement).
 A total of 450 officers are assigned to Coffee Creek.

 Since the complex opened, the Oregon Department of Corrections has operated the Parenting Inside Out program designed to teach parenting skills to mothers behind bars.
 With nearly two-thirds of inmates also mothers, Coffee Creek runs several other programs focused on mothers and the children of inmates.

 One job program at the prison trains prisoners to refurbish reading glasses donated to the Lions Club, which are then given away in Mexico.
 The Oregon Department of Transportation through its DMV division operates a call center inside the prison.
 The Coffee Creek Quilters is an inmate program that teaches quilting.
 They also have a garden used by inmates to raise crops.

 As of 2011, the prison has a single cell for its death row.